Magic Management

 Magic Management was a music management company that managed Canadian acts such as Jay Telfer, Truck, Christopher Kearney, Terry Dee and The Good Bros. during the 1970s.
 They also managed English group Hit & Run which was based in Toronto.
 They became involved with an exercise involving Prime Minister Pierre Trudeau to encourage young people to vote.
 They became one of the few music-related companies at the time who were able to incorporate management and creative requirements for their acts.
 Their subsidiary Slic Brothers was nominated three times for a Juno Award in the mid-1970s.

 Background

 Described as a group of companies, they operated on several fronts.
 In 1972, Magic Management was also a division of the Toronto-based company, Truck Music Ltd. Truck Music Limited also handled the PR work for some acts on their level.
 One of them was the jazz rock folk duo Aarons & Ackley who were signed to the Capitol label.
-In August, 1973, Magic Management was described as the PR arm of Consolidated Entertainment who's directors were Craig Nicholson, Clark Spencer, Jim Skarrate and Peter Francey.
+In August, 1973, Magic Management was described as the PR arm of Consolidated Entertainment whose directors were Craig Nicholson, Clark Spencer, Jim Skarrate and Peter Francey.
 There weren't many companies around at the time who could incorporate the creative services and management requirements for musical artists.
 Magic Management was able to take care of the requirements on various levels.

 A subsidiary of Magic Management was Slic Brothers.
 They designed the covers for artists Peter Foldy, Greaseball Boogie Band, Moe Koffman, The Stampeders and Jay Telfer.